Restricted Partitions and $SL_2$ Cohomology: Cohomology of

-Let $N_i$ be the number of solutions to \eqref{system2} restricted in each of the conditions above respectively.
-Then it is easy to see that $N(m,n)$ is no more than the sum of all these $N_i$'s.
-We now consider each $N_i$. \begin{itemize} \item If $d_s\ge 1$, then replacing $d_s$ by $d'_s+1$ with $d'_s\ge 0$ we have \eqref{system2} rewritten to
+Let $N_i$ be the number of solutions to the system \eqref{p|m} restricted to each of these conditions respectively.
+Then it is easy to see that $N(m,n)$ is no more than the sum of all these $N_i$s.
+We next consider each $N_i$.